1712n/dn-institute/content/attacks/posts/2023-11-23-HecoBridge.md

    - Bridge
 attack-types:
    - Private Key Leak
-title: “Coordinated Attacks Result in $113.3 Million in Losses for Heco Bridge and HTX Exchange”
+title: Coordinated Attacks Result in $113.3 Million in Losses for Heco Bridge and HTX Exchange
 loss: 113300000
 ---